It takes less than a minute to create your secure account – you just need to tell us

 Samantha Pugh is acutely aware of the fact that the pharmacy is not just a place people come to collect prescriptions, but somewhere people can find support, comfort and community.

 Welcome to our CPD module series for community pharmacy technicians.
-Written in conjunction with the Pharmacy Magazine CPD series, it mirrors Pharmacy Magazine’s programme throughout the year.
-This series has been designed for you to use as part of your continuing professional development.
-Reflective exercises have been included to help you put your learning into practice.
+Written in conjunction with the Pharmacy Magazine CPD series, it will mirror the magazine’s programme throughout the year.
+The series has been designed for you to use as part of your continuing professional development.
+A reflective exercise has been included to help you put your learning into practice.

 Welcome to our CPD module series for community pharmacy technicians.
-Written in conjunction with the Pharmacy Magazine CPD series, it mirrors Pharmacy Magazine’s programme throughout the year.
-This series has been designed for you to use as part of your continuing professional development.
+Written in conjunction with the Pharmacy Magazine CPD series, it will mirror the magazine’s programme throughout the year.
+The series has been designed for you to use as part of your continuing professional development.
 Reflective exercises have been included to help you put your learning into practice.

 Some customers may want to monitor their health out of curiosity, whereas others may be struggling to